davidyanceyjr/davidyanceyjr/README.md

 A Bash wrapper for running the Codex CLI inside a `systemd` sandbox with explicit filesystem controls.
 The goal is to keep the tool useful in real repositories without granting uncontrolled host access.

-### `spec-foundry`

-A reusable template for building project-specific specification repositories.
-It is designed for turning rough ideas into handoff-ready spec packages with human-gated AI assistance.

-### `codex-spec-engine`
+### `spec-forge`

-A starter repository for spec-first human/Codex collaboration.
-It provides workflow authority, session handoff structure, and an issue-driven path for implementation work.
+**spec-forge is a documentation-first specification workflow template designed to turn raw ideas or existing specs into implementation-ready specifications through a controlled, auditable, and human-gated process.**

 ### `ricebox`
 A Linux CLI that validates themes, inspects app configs, safely applies themes to supported user config files, and exports native theme files.